What sort of church are we?

 Peter retired in 2005 and Wes Johnston took over as Senior Pastor at that time.

-After many years of looking for a new building we have recently purchased the former St. Margaret’s Hall, Hall Lane, Horsforth which is now known as Emmanuel Baptist Church, Leeds.
-Following refurbishment this will be our permanent home from October 2016.
+After many years of looking for a new building we purchased the former St. Margaret’s Hall, Hall Lane, Horsforth which is now known as Emmanuel Baptist Church, Leeds.
+This has been our permanent home since October 2016.